baggo/daniel/README.md

 # daniel
+> Damn, Daniel.

-a crappy script to hack together an automatic tts bot
+Daniel is a short script to quickly setup an automated TTS bot in Discord. :robot: